kanaria69/Mainecoco/README.md

-## I went to the doctor today and he told me I had type A blood but it was a type O.
+## I can't take my dog to the pond anymore because the ducks keep attacking him.
+That's what I get for buying a pure bread dog.